benjaminzwhite/reasoning-models/README.md

 - [Bring Reason to Vision: Understanding Perception and Reasoning through Model Merging](https://arxiv.org/abs/2505.05464) - cool, claims transfering reasoning ability from LLM to VLM
 - [Active-O3: Empowering Multimodal Large Language Models with Active Perception via GRPO](https://arxiv.org/abs/2505.21457) - Zhejiang and Ant Group, really cool
 - [Unsupervised Post-Training for Multi-Modal LLM Reasoning via GRPO](https://arxiv.org/abs/2505.22453)
+- [VideoDeepResearch: Long Video Understanding With Agentic Tool Using](https://arxiv.org/abs/2506.10821) - "Our approach relies solely on a text-only large reasoning model (LRM) combined with a modular multi-modal toolkit, including multimodal retrievers and visual perceivers, all of which are readily available in practice.
+For each LVU task, the system formulates a problem-solving strategy through reasoning, while selectively accessing and utilizing essential video content via tool using."

 #### Topic - Robotics